 The Creative Writing Program integrates the ChiArts Core Values into rigorous study of the foundations of Creative Writing and the development of individual voice and polished work.
-The first two years of the program will consist of training in the elements of Fiction, Poetry, Creative Nonfiction, and Dramatic Writing.
+The first two years of the program will consist of training in the elements of Fiction, Poetry, and Creative Nonfiction.
 Students will write every day and learn habits that will serve them well throughout their lives as writers.

 At the end of sophomore year, students will select an area of concentration* in poetry, fiction, or creative nonfiction.
 This will give students the techniques, skills, and individual guidance necessary to focus in their chosen genres.
 The goal is to provide a high level of instruction and experiences that prepare students for further study at the college level or entrance into the profession.